 You know how to drive a car, right?
 Right.
 So let’s just say that you’ve been driving in desirable conditions for a while – great weather, no traffic, your favorite music on, and the love of your life by your side, operating the GPS, in the passenger seat.
 What could be better?

-Then, one day out of the blue… he says that he’s feeling sick, is over the drive and wants to get out of the car.
+Then, one day out of the blue… he says that he’s feeling sick, is over the drive, and wants to get out of the car.
 NOW.
 In shock, you watch him get out without any hesitation.
-And just like that, you’re on your own – with no working GPS and having lost all sense of direction.
+And just like that, you’re on your own.
+With no way to work the GPS, you’ve lost all sense of direction.

 You try to drive back home but aren’t sure where home is (or if you even have a home.
 HE was your home).
 As the reality of homelessness starts to sink in, what you could swear was perfect weather is now a snowstorm with fog so dense, you can’t see.
 What was zero traffic has now turned into a makeshift racetrack with cars swerving all around you amidst the snow.
 What was your favorite music is now nothing but the beat of your stressed and broken heart.